 The City maintains 12 individual governmental funds.
 The General Fund is the City's primary operating governmental fund.
 The City also identifies "major" governmental funds within the financial statements.
 The City's special revenue funds are reviewed annually to determine if any should be classified as a major fund (e.g., the fund has 10% or more of total assets, liabilities, or fund balance of total governmental funds).
-In FY 2021-22, the City determined and classified the Grants Fund and Community Development Block Grant (CDBG) Fund as major funds.
+In FY 2020-21, the City determined and classified the Grants Fund as a major fund.
 The City may also designate as a major fund any fund or a combination of funds that is considered particularly important to users.
-In FY 2021-22, the City designated the Fuel Tax Fund and Measure M Fund as major funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues. expenditures, and changes in fund balances for the major funds.
+In FY 2020-21, the City has designated the Fuel Tax Fund and Measure M Fund as major funds.
+Information is presented separately in the governmental fund balances for the major funds.
 Data for other governmental funds (nonmajor) are reported collectively as Other Governmental Funds.
-Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements that follow the notes to the basic financial statements.
+Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements that follow the notes to the financial statements.
 Some funds are required to be established by state law; however, the City establishes additional funds to help control and manage money for specific purposes or to demonstrate compliance with legal requirements for using certain taxes, grants, and other monies.
 The City currently has only governmental funds.